 Best “Secret” Local Restaurants

-Autumn, 2016 — We have many different kinds of restaurant rankings on OurSausalito.com, and this may be the most subjective.
+Summer, 2017 — We have many different kinds of restaurant rankings on OurSausalito.com, and this may be the most subjective.
 We polled our editors and got their opinions to build this list of the top “secret local restaurants” in each neighborhood that are not well known nor fully appreciated outside of Sausalito.
-We then edited out places that are similar to those you’d find routinely in other small American towns.
+We then edited out “standard” places that are similar to those you’d find routinely in other small American towns.

 What’s left are smaller places with personality, good food, and (often) something that makes them unique.
 Here’s our list:

 Sandrino — (Caledonia St.) This relatively new Italian pizza, salad and pasta restaurant has become a big favorite among local residents, with a husband and wife team from Italy re-creating their family recipes.
-Sandrino may not be one of our secret local restaurants in a couple more years, given the high quality of the food.
-It’s small, so be prepared to wait a little at busy times.
+Sandrino may not be one of our secret local restaurants in a year or two, given the high quality of the food.
+It’s small, so be prepared to wait at busy times.
+UPDATE: Sandrino came in at #1 on our Summer, 2017 survey of The Best Dinner and Lunch Restaurants in Sausalito.

-Kitti’s Place — (Nevada Valley & Marinship North) Tucked away in a small shopping complex in northern Sausalito, Kitti’s Pan-Asian cuisine includes very fresh, organic ingredients.
-Local office workers fill the tables at lunch, and families come for dinner.
+Kitti’s Place — (Nevada Valley & Marinship North) Tucked away in a small shopping complex in northern Sausalito, Kitti’s Pan-Asian and Thai cuisine includes very fresh, organic ingredients.
+Local office workers fill the tables at lunch, and neighborhood families come for dinner.

 Saylor’s — (Spring Valley & Marinship South) Chef Sean Saylor has been a popular Sausalito restaurateur for years, and at lunch or dinner you’re likely to encounter Sausalito friends here.
 The cuisine is both Mexican and American, and the theme is “A Taste of Cabo in Marin.”
 Occasionally you’ll encounter rocker Sammy Hagar at the bar.
-Their back patio is also a favorite local retreat for lunch.
+Their sunny back patio is also a favorite local retreat for lunch and for dinner on warm evenings.

 Osteria Divino — (Caledonia St.) Good Italian food and excellent live music several nights a week draw an eclectic local crowd including architects, artists, and alliterative editors.
 It’s one of our secret local restaurants because it’s just north of downtown and away from the usual visitor haunts, so visitors have not discovered it despite the nightly entertainment.